 After a little thinking, I believe I have distilled what makes a smart city into 4 key areas.
 In fact, I believe you can benchmark your city against other cities in these four areas too.
 The four areas are:

 - Outcomes Focused

 The term interoperability means what it says.
 A smart city needs to work across its silos.
 Re-using what another agency or service provider has done or created is smart.
-It is not collusion or a rip off.
+It is not collusion or a ripoff.
 Measuring quality can be done in more sophisticated ways if you have access to the data.

 Being open about data is an excellent health indicator of a smart place.
 Embracing open data and having good data governance is essential too.
 The piece de resistance is ensuring that the knowledge from the data is then applied to decisions and actions.
 This way leads to smart things happening.

 Having a sustainable outlook is smart economics, let alone smart environmental politics.
-Putting in place the systems, process and culture to develop services that cities/places can operate in a sustainable way for the benefit of all is a smart allocation of resources and effort.
+Putting in place the systems, processes, and culture to develop services that cities/places can operate in a sustainable way for the benefit of all is a smart allocation of resources and effort.

-The final piece is having an outcomes centric mentality.
-By outcomes it means having a qualitative measure that has an owner.
-This owner will then be able to use this outcome to prove the service is smart, sustainable and collaborative.
+The final piece is having an outcomes-centric mentality.
+By outcomes, it means having a qualitative measure that has an owner.
+This owner will then be able to use this outcome to prove the service is smart, sustainable, and collaborative.

 Sort of.
 Which is leadership.
 None of the above happens naturally.
 A strong motivated set of leaders in a place will make a place change and shift its behaviour to smarter ways of working.

 So what is the conclusion?
 In short most of the conversations and projects KnowNow deals with could be a lot smarter if the above 4 points were more readily acted upon.